 Going down to the docks and enjoying the sunset is the best entertainment in Quepos.
 A dinner in a small café for two can cost you between $20 and $30 with a cocktail or glass of wine.
 Upscale dining, drinking, and live entertainment is available ten minutes up the road in Manuel Antonio.
 Liquor is expensive in Costa Rica, but the Chilean box wines from Clos are very drinkable and are priced at less than $5 per liter.
 The Nicaraguan Flor de Cana rums are well made and reasonable.
 Spending $500 per month will cover two to four meals out per week, plus an occasional fishing trip or a Manuel Antonio or catamaran adventure.

-Below is a Monthly Budget Breakdown for Quepos, Costa Rica:
+Monthly Budget Breakdown for Quepos, Costa Rica: